kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

    |                       +++
 ```

-We need to tell the compiler what is the type of client.
+The compiler doesn't know what type `client` variable should be.
 We could solve it by doing something like `let client: Box<dyn Client> = //...` , but we don’t want to have a dynamic client, because we will use the same implementation of `Client` in the entire application.
 To do so, we need to use generic type.

 Let’s change `NodeService` to so it takes generic type for client